Johnny Trinh, Community Engagement Manager

 Sheryl McGraw, Project Manager

-Sheryl has over 24 years’ experience working as a manager and leader in the arts and culture sector.
-She has worked with organizations including the Creative City Network of Canada initially as Operations & Conference Coordinator, eventually taking on the role of General Manager during a time of transition.
-She was also Coordinator of Projects & Events for the Centre of Expertise on Culture and Communities at Simon Fraser University, a three-year research initiative focusing on cultural infrastructure and community cultural development.
-In 2008, Sheryl joined 2010 Legacies Now as their Manager of Arts Sector Engagement where she developed programs and projects that helped strengthen the networks and build the capacity of cultural workers and arts organizations around the province.
-Throughout her career, she has administered several funding programs including Arts in the Parks, BC Arts & Culture Week, Creative Communities, Spirit Festivals, Community Presenters Assistance and Warming up the Act.
+Sheryl has over 25 years’ experience working as a manager and leader in the arts and culture sector.
+She has worked with organizations including the Creative City Network initially as Operations & Conference Coordinator, eventually taking on the role of General Manager during a time of transition.
+She was Coordinator of Projects & Events for the Centre of Expertise on Culture and Communities at Simon Fraser University, a three-year research initiative focusing on cultural infrastructure and community cultural development.
+In 2008, Sheryl joined 2010 Legacies Now as their Manager of Arts Sector Engagement where she developed programs and projects that helped build the capacity of cultural workers and arts organizations in BC.
+Throughout her career, she has administered several funding programs including Creative Communities, Spirit Festivals, Community Presenters Assistance and Warming up the Act.
 She has also coordinated publications such as the Cultural Mapping and Community Arts Toolkits.
 Sheryl’s work with arts service and community cultural development organizations helps her reach her own goal of contributing to a vibrant, diverse arts community at the local, regional, provincial and national levels.

 Contact the project team by email (culturemap[at]northvanarts.ca) or by calling North Van Arts at 604.988.6844.